gradio-app/gradio/guides/09_other-tutorials/01_using-hugging-face-integrations.md

 Gradio has multiple features that make it extremely easy to leverage existing models and Spaces on the Hub.
 This guide walks through these features.

-## Demos with the Hugging Face Inference Endpoints
+## Demos with the Hugging Face Inference API

-Hugging Face has a service called [Serverless Inference Endpoints](https://huggingface.co/docs/api-inference/index), which allows you to send HTTP requests to models on the Hub.
+Hugging Face has a service called [Serverless Inference API](https://huggingface.co/docs/api-inference/index), which allows you to send HTTP requests to models on the Hub.
 The API includes a generous free tier, and you can switch to [dedicated Inference Endpoints](https://huggingface.co/inference-endpoints/dedicated) when you want to use it in production.
 Gradio integrates directly with Serverless Inference Endpoints so that you can create a demo simply by specifying a model's name (e.g. `Helsinki-NLP/opus-mt-en-es`), like this:

 ```python
 import gradio as gr